Plastic water bottles alternative

 Mr. Day highlights the importance of keeping up the filter maintenance.

-“You have to be conscious of the fact that if you put a filter in a supply line and don’t maintain it, it’s a dirty sponge,” he says.
+“You have to be conscious that if you put a filter in a supply line and don’t maintain it, it’s a dirty sponge,” he says.

-“I’ve seen many water coolers, particularly roadside ones for passers-by, which were installed with good intentions, but the owner doesn’t change the filter.
-As a result, the water is contaminated, having passed through a filter that’s green with mold.”
+“I’ve seen many water coolers, particularly roadside ones for passers-by, installed with good intentions, but the owner doesn’t change the filter.
+As a result, the water is contaminated, having passed through a green filter with mold.”

 There are also pitchers, such as German company Brita’s water filter jugs, which use activated carbon produced by coconut shells and ion-exchanged resin to filter the water (Dh166, plus Dh154 for a year’s supply of six filters).

-Brita claims that its filters remove 99 percent of chlorine and heavy metals such as lead and copper.
+Brita claims its filters remove 99 percent of chlorine and heavy metals such as lead and copper.

 Dubai resident John Taylor says using a Brita pitcher suits his lifestyle.

 “As there’s only me in my flat and I don’t drink too much water, I don’t have to keep refilling the pitcher constantly,” says Mr. Taylor, an American.
 “But I can see how it wouldn’t suit a large family so well.

 “I like that I can see the water being filtered.
 And it’s convenient; there’s no complicated set-up.”

 Zubair Safdar, head of procurements and contracts in a desalination plant, has used a ceramic water filter by Doulton for the past ten years.

-“There are other brands available, but we have not had any problems using this filter.
+“Other brands are available, but we have not had any problems using this filter.
 We use it for all our drinking and cooking water,” he says.